steeringwaves/kiosk/README.md

 - refreshInterval: Seconds between auto-refreshes before (0 = disable) **NOTE: The refresh will happen prior to activating tab with this method**
 - delayAfterRefresh: Seconds to wait after refreshing before activating this tab
 - dwellTime: Optional override of top-level dwell time

+### exec

+- command: Command to launch (e.g. gnome-terminal)
+- args: Arguments to pass to launched command
+- windowSearch: Search name for launched command (used by xdotool search)
+- sendKeys: Array of keys to send to launched window
+- delayBeforeSendKeys: Delay in seconds before sending keys to window

 ## Building locally